iptoux/bbot/README.md

    OPENAI_API_KEY=your_openai_api_key_here
    OPENAI_MODEL=openai/gpt-oss-20b
    LM_STUDIO_API_URL=http://localhost:1234/v1
+   FACTS_VIA_LLM=true
    ASSISTANT_ROLE=You are a helpful assistant.
    SYSTEM_PROMPT=Provide direct responses without showing your thinking process.
    ```
+   - `FACTS_VIA_LLM`: When set to `true`, the bot will use the configured LLM (OpenAI or LM Studio) to extract persistent user facts from conversations.
+When omitted or `false`, a lightweight regex-based fallback is used.
    - Replace `your_discord_bot_token_here` with your actual Discord bot token
    - For OpenAI API: Replace `your_openai_api_key_here` with your OpenAI API key
    - For LM Studio: Set `LM_STUDIO_API_URL` to the URL of your local LM Studio API server (typically http://localhost:1234/v1)